-Employees mentioned in a Protected Disclosure will be treated with fairness and investigated carefully to ensure that an unconfirmed Protected Disclosure will not harm the employee.
-Without breaching any confidentiality, the employee will be informed of the Protected Disclosure, afforded natural justice and will be provided with regular updates.
+Employees mentioned in a Protected Disclosure will be treated with fairness and, if an investigation is to be conducted, the employee will, without breaching any confidentiality, be informed of the Protected Disclosure, afforded natural justice and will be provided with regular updates regarding the investigation.
 All support services outlined in this policy are available to employees who are the subject of a Protected Disclosure (see section 9 of this Policy).